-Raspberry PI Portable Hotspot with Android USB tethering
+Raspberry PI WiFi Hotspot with Android USB tethering

-In this tutorial I’m going to show you how to configure Raspberry PI to share Smartphones USB connectivity creating a WiFi Network.
+In this tutorial, I’m going to show you how to configure a Raspberry PI WiFi Hotspot to share smartphone USB connectivity creating a WiFi Network.

-Moreover, with increasing smart working needs, our smartphone usage as WiFi hotspot can drain mobile batteries while having WiFi hotspot always on.
+Moreover, with increasing smart working needs, our smartphone usage as a WiFi hotspot can drain mobile batteries while having WiFi the hotspot function always on.

-Using a small Raspberry PI (like Raspberry PI Zero W) to share smartphone connectivity across a WiFi network (created in RPI) also increases you WLAN capabilities, as you can run on same single board computer also traffic blocking systemas (like Pi-Hole), Proxy capabilities (like Squid, Privoxy or TOR) or creating local services (like a git web portal or wordpress host).
+Using a small Raspberry PI (like the Raspberry PI Zero 2 W) to share smartphone connectivity across a WiFi network (created in RPI) also increases your WLAN capabilities, as you can run on the same single-board computer also a traffic-blocking system (like Pi-Hole), Proxy capabilities (like Squid, Privoxy or TOR) or creating local services (like a git web portal or WordPress host).

 What We Need

-- Raspberry PI Zero W (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board.
-If you use a RPI Zero W, you could need also a usb to microusb adapter to connect smartphone with RPI Zero out port.
+- Raspberry PI Zero 2 W (including proper power supply or using a smartphone micro USB charger with at least 3A) or newer Raspberry PI Board.
+If you use an RPI Zero W, you could also need a USB to micro USB adapter to connect your smartphone with RPI Zero out port.

 - high speed micro SD card (at least 16 GB, at least class 10)

-- Smartphone with USB tethering function (available in quite all recent smartphones)
+- a Smartphone with USB tethering function (available in quite all recent smartphones)

 Wiring Diagram